 Key talking points

-CDA is an approach that examines how language and imagery in teaching materials can shape social realities, reinforce stereotypes, and influence ideologies.
+Understanding Critical Discourse Analysis (CDA) CDA is an approach that examines how language and imagery in teaching materials can shape social realities, reinforce stereotypes, and influence ideologies.
 Katherine emphasises the importance of ensuring materials reflect diverse voices, backgrounds, and experiences.

-Katherine shares examples of how textbooks can reinforce outdated gender roles, such as referring to professionals as “policemen” or “firemen” instead of using gender-neutral terms.
+Gender and Stereotypes in Textbooks Katherine shares examples of how textbooks can reinforce outdated gender roles, such as referring to professionals as “policemen” or “firemen” instead of using gender-neutral terms.
 She discusses how such representations can limit students’ perceptions of their future potential.

-Katherine stresses that no single textbook can fully meet the needs of all learners.
+Adapting Materials for Inclusivity Katherine stresses that no single textbook can fully meet the needs of all learners.
 Teachers should adapt materials to reflect different cultures, abilities, and perspectives.
 She encourages educators to use inclusive visuals, update resources, and incorporate diverse voices.